dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.2.0**

+*   Fixed an issue where time picker would not initialize on new task rows added on the admin edit tasks page
+*   Changed order of Date and Task Title in table groups on admin View Signups page to match the order of the public side display (date first, then task title)
+*   Added code to make grouped columns automatically visible when you disable grouping on the Admin View Signups or View/Export All Data pages
+*   Removed the slot # from the front of names on admin view signups & view all data pages to make it easier to sort & filter by names.
+Slot # is now its own column

 **Version 3.1.2**

 *   Added updated Danish translation.